GreenWheatFields/Bizsearch/README.md

 # Bizsearch
-Attempting to scrape all buisness listings in the US.
+Scraping various buisness listings in the US